 - Set the materials on a workspace or community table along with glue and tape.

 - Invite the guests to piece together their own designs such as a milk carton on its side with bottle cap wheels.

-- Try an array of sweets such as apple cupcakes, a school bus shaped cake, alphabet cookie shapes or notebook brownies.
+- Try an array of sweets such as apple cupcakes, a school bus-shaped cake, alphabet cookie shapes or notebook brownies.

-- To create apple shaped cupcakes, bake up a mix of your favorite batter.
+- To create apple shaped cupcakes, bake up a mix of your favorite cake batter.
 Frost the cakes with red and/or green icing.
 Add a green stem with a cut sour apple licorice whip.
 Add the letter ’A’ for apple on front with white icing.

 - Play Back to School Charades!
-Put a fun spin on back to school with an interactive game of charades.
+Put a fun spin on Back to School with an interactive game of charades.
 Brainstorm a few school-themed ideas that'd be fun to act out, such as: a schoolbus, a textbook, P.E. class, band teacher, librarian, bicycle, lunchbox and more.
 Write down each topic, throw it into a hat and let the acting begin.